 What to do before the job fair?

-In fact, during a job fair you are waiting twice the time you are actually spending exchanging with exhibitors.
+In fact, during a job fair you will be wainting twice the time you will actually spending exchanging with exhibitors.
 So be organized, and target a short list of companies that you really want to meet.
 You can define a second short list of companies you would like to meet, in case you have some time left.

 To meet recruiters’ expectations, you will have to gather information, study their employer brand.
 These recruiters want you to be psychologically ready, to bring the right documents and show that you are really interested in their offers.

 - Grab some information about the companies you are interested in.
 You can check the information on the job fair website, on the career websites of companies and on social media.
 You need to be able to know for each exhibitors – their products and services, their location – and you have to identify if they are hiring profiles like you with examples of job offers.

 - Be ready to ask questions to the exhibitors about interesting key elements, which are not on the communication supports of the company.
 In other terms, do not ask something that is displayed on the booth or on their exhibitor form on the website of the fair, otherwise it will show that you did not do research before coming and that you are an opportunist!

 - Prepare your elevator pitch.
 It is a one minute short professional presentation of yourself for a recruiter that doesn’t know you.
 It has to be efficient, clear and understandable for your interlocutor.
 He/she will be able to know who you are, what you want and what you are expecting from him/her.

 - Prepare your convincing case.
 This small list of reasons why you are the right person made for the job or why you are interested in working in this domain are the key points that will mark the recruiters afterwards.
 Show the recruiters that you are paying attention to their company, it is a very good first step.